B.A., Yale University

 J.D., M.S., Columbia University

-He comes to Athens from Columbia Law School, where he taught the Negotiation Workshop as an adjunct lecturer-in-law and served as a coach, and as a coaches’ coach, in the Mediation Clinic.
+Before joining UGA in 2022, he taught at Columbia Law's Negotiation Workshop and worked in its Mediation Clinic.
+At Columbia, he taught the Negotiation Workshop as an adjunct lecturer-in-law and served as a coach, and as a coaches’ coach, in the Mediation Clinic.

-In his ADR practice, he has worked on matters that range from court-annexed mediations in trial and family courts to private disputes among business partners and conflicts in the workplace.
-He practices in person and online, working in both English and Spanish.
+As an ADR practitioner, he has worked on matters that range from court-annexed mediations in trial and family courts to private disputes among business partners and conflicts in the workplace.

-He negotiated deals and resolved disputes over more than 10 years as a partner in a real estate investment and consulting group, where his role was to manage teams of lawyers and other professionals working to acquire, reposition, finance, refinance, market and sell real estate assets.
+Previously, he negotiated deals and resolved disputes at a real estate investment and consulting group, where his role was to manage teams of lawyers and other professionals working to acquire, reposition, finance, refinance, market and sell real estate assets.

 He earned his B.A. in history, with distinction, from Yale University and his J.D. from Columbia Law School, where he was a Harlan Fiske Stone Scholar.